The Difference Between FCI and CUI

 – Official Government Definition of FCI

 This does not include technical information, such as designs or drawings.
-That information takes you into another level of CMMC requirements.
+That information takes you to another level of CMMC requirements.
 Instead, FCI comprises the day-to-day correspondence and documentation that comes with all government contracting.
 Every contractor in the Defense Industrial Base handles FCI.

 Specific Examples of FCI Include: